torchbox/torchbox.com/docs/custom-features/divisions.md

 The `tbx.core.utils.models.DivisionMixin` provides a mechanism for associating a specific division with a page.
 It offers the following functionality:

 - `division` field: Adds a ForeignKey field to associate a specific division with a page.
-- `get_division`: A method that determines the appropriate division to associate to a page.
+- `final_division`: A cached property that determines the appropriate division to associate to a page.
 It first checks if the page has a `division` specified.
 If not, it traverses the page's ancestors to find the first page that either has a `division` specified or is a `DivisionPage`, defaulting to `None`.

 ---